I Want Candy: The Tremeloes version

-In the UK, the song first hit the UK Singles Chart in 1965, in a version by beat group Brian Poole and the Tremeloes, who took it to No. 25.
+In the UK, the song first hit the UK Singles Chart in 1965, in a version by beat group Brian Poole and the Tremeloes, who released their version that July and took it to No. 25.
 This version also peaked at No. 81 in Australia.

 The Count Bishops version

-The Count Bishops, British proto punk and pub-rock band, released their version of "I Want Candy" on independent label Chiswick Records in 1978, making an appearance on the British TV show Top of the Pops.
+The Count Bishops, a British proto punk and pub-rock band, released their version of "I Want Candy" on independent label Chiswick Records in June 1978, making an appearance on the British TV show Top of the Pops.

 Bow Wow Wow version

-English new wave group Bow Wow Wow released their version in 1982 as the first and only single from their EP The Last of the Mohicans.
+British new wave band Bow Wow Wow released their version in May 1982 as the lone single from their EP The Last of the Mohicans.
 It was a top 10 hit in their native United Kingdom.
 For many in America, "I Want Candy" was their first introduction to young lead singer Annabella Lwin and the band, who partnered with producer Kenny Laguna to record the song at Criteria Studios in Miami, Florida.
 The song barely scraped the top 60 there but became an enduring new wave classic.

-To capitalize on the success of the "I Want Candy" music video, RCA compiled an album called I Want Candy for their newfound American audience.
+The single was released in the UK as a one sided single, with "I Want Candy" on the A side, and the Bow Wow Wow logo etched onto the B side.
+To capitalize on the success of the "I Want Candy" music video, which was directed and produced by Steve Kahn, RCA compiled an album called I Want Candy for their newfound American audience.
 The album peaked at No. 123 on the Billboard 200.

 EMI also used the name in the UK for a compilation of tracks (not including the actual song) the band had recorded for the label in 1980-1981.
 Elsewhere in the world, this album was titled Twelve Original Recordings.
 The UK release peaked at No. 26 in the UK Album Charts, matching the peak position of See Jungle!
 See Jungle!
 Go Join Your Gang Yeah, City All Over!
 Go Ape Crazy!, the band's official debut studio album on RCA.

 The Bow Wow Wow recording appeared on two VH1 countdowns: